A Marstrand theorem for subsets of integers: Introduction

+Integer values of a polynomial with integer coefficients are universal sets, thus Theorem \ref{thm polynomial} follows from Theorem \ref{main thm 2}.

-The proof of Theorem \ref{main thm 1} is based on the ideas developed in \cite{LM} and \cite{LM2}.
-It relies on the fact that the cardinality of a regular subset of $\Z$ along an increasing sequence of intervals exhibits an exponential behavior ruled out by its counting dimension.
-As this holds for two regular subsets $E,F\subset\Z$, the compatibility assumption allows to estimate the cardinality of the arithmetic sum $E+\lfloor\la F\rfloor$ along the respective arithmetic sums of intervals and, finally, a double-counting argument estimates the size of the ``bad'' parameters for which such cardinality is small.
-Theorem \ref{main thm 2} follows from Theorem \ref{main thm 1} by a fairly simple induction.
+The proof of Theorem \ref{main thm 1} is based on the ideas developed in \cite{LM,LM2}.
+The cardinality of a regular subset of $\Z$ along an increasing sequence of intervals exhibits an exponential behavior ruled out by its counting dimension.
+If this holds for two regular subsets $E,F\subset\Z$, the compatibility assumption allows to estimate the cardinality of $E+\lfloor\la F\rfloor$ along the respective arithmetic sums of intervals.
+A double-counting argument estimates the size of the ``bad'' parameters for which such cardinality is small.